KunhangL/MotionDecomposition/human_models/human_models.md

     - How to animate a simple human model (mixamo / SMPL) in Unity with the LLM? $\rightarrow$ Related work: [Real-time Animation Generation and Control on Rigged Models via Large Language Models](https://github.com/Whalefishin/LLM_animation)
         - Method 1 (generative): Generate pure FBX animation files with the LLM
             - Pros: Expressive in motions;
-            - Cons: Too long to generate; $\rightarrow$ Possible solution: Specify a compact output format to be converted into an FBX file. / Develop a recursive generation method
+            - Cons: Too long to generate; $\rightarrow$ Possible solutions: Specify a compact output format to be converted into an FBX file. / Only generate key frames and interpolate. / Develop a recursive generation method.
         - Method 2 (analytic): Generate animation scripts which utilize mathematical functions to describe the animation curves with the LLM
             - Pros
                 - Meaningful in terms of the combination of spatial semantics and the codes;